nanmaran31/Prgramming_for_data_science_RMIT/README.md

 Furthermore, an interactive user experience was created (*via terminal using python code*) to explore the data.
 This was enabled by computing Descriptive Statistics using the raw data(*and user preferences*).

+### Code Structure

+* **Functions** were created to represent every part of the project and called later in a main function.
+This helped with the organisation of the code and improved readability.
+* User input was taken to filter the data to compute statistics.
+The data was filtered by city first (Chicago, New York or Washington).
+* The users then had the option to further filter the data by month/day/both/none.
+* The various statistics are then displayed.
+* Finally, the users are given an option to view the filtered raw data.

 ### Files used